area363/snack.planetarium.dev/content/posts/2020/10/decentralized-and-online-game-intersect/index.eng.md

 caption="Blocks connected in order are called a chain."

 > }}

-Before explaining reorg, I’d like to point out that a blockchain network always points to a single chain as its original copy.
+> Before explaining reorg, I’d like to point out that a blockchain network always points to a single chain as its original copy.

 Blocks in a blockchain can be created by anyone.
-However, if nodes create blocks simultaneously, multiple chains with the same beginning but different ends appear.
+However, if nodes[^node] create blocks simultaneously, multiple chains with the same beginning but different ends appear.
 If so, how can we adopt a chain as the original even though there’s no central figure to decide?

+[^node]: Computer that participates in the blockchain network.

 {{<
 figure